Lumber and Trex Market Update: 1/29/2022

 The Difference in Costs

-As you’re likely aware by now, the price of lumber jumped significantly with the COVID pandemic.
-(You can read more about this in our post: Is Spring 2022 the Best Time to Build a Deck).
+As you’re likely aware by now, the price of lumber jumped significantly during the COVID pandemic.

 The exception would be using pressure-treated lumber, considering you could use the most basic wood for the decking surface.
 It would cost less than composite, but keep in mind the time and money needed to maintain a pressure-treated deck (and the splinters).